LeebanY/avian-comparative-genomics/README.md

   * PAL2NAL.py: utilising another external program called PAL2NAL to convert AA into codons and to mask unreliable positions.

  - **Step 8**
-  * remove_empty_paml.py: remove paml files where the entire alignment has been masked.
   * calculate_no_species.py: remove alignments with the less than 20 species again by creating a txt file with only alignments with more than 20 species.
   * Filter_1.py: Move alignments with more than 20 species into another directory.